 In the 90’s I worked with two counterpart churches in the UK.
 (Names changed for this article.)
 Over a decade St Jude’s struggled, withered and was shut down, being first annexed to a neighboring church.
 The Church of Good Hope, by contrast, thrived and multiplied ultimately by around 6,000% What was the difference between them?

 On the face of it The Church of Good Hope looked weaker.
 Both were running programs that evidently held no interest to the wider community.
 Neither church knew how to fix the problem.
 So what was the difference that allowed one to thrive while the other one withered?
 In part the key lay in the questions each community asked.
 In its critical season St Jude’s asked itself the wrong questions!

 In 2012 one of the world’s most iconic brands filed for bankruptcy.
 Kodak had led the world in film for decades.
 The tagline about capturing a “Kodak moment” had become a household phrase.
 So what went wrong?
 Was it the arrival of digital cameras – as everybody believes?
 Not really.
 Kodak could have led the world with digital photography just as it had done with film.
 It was, after all, Kodak whose R&D had produced the world’s first filmless camera years before.
-The wrong turn was taken the moment Kodak recognised that seismic shift and understood that filmless cameras could canniblaise their exisitng products.
-Their response was to bury the new technology and ask themselves, “In the light of digital photography how can we keep people buying our film?”
-That question took them up a dead end alley and ultimately bankrupted them.
-If only Kodak had remembered that their core purpose was to enable people to capture life’s “Kodak moments” they would have realised that the new technology could be their vessel to success rather than to oblivion.
+The wrong turn was taken the moment Kodak recognised this seismic shift in photo technology.
+They understood that filmless cameras could cannibalise their exisiting products.

+The answer to the fear-based question was to bury the new technology and gag the R&D department.
+This was the decision that took them up a dead end alley and ultimately bankrupted them.
+If only Kodak had remembered that their core purpose was to enable people to capture life’s “Kodak moments” they would have realised that the new technology could be their vehicle to success rather than to oblivion.

 Capturing a “Kodak moment” with an iPhone

 Many churches today find themselves in a similarly critical season.
 They can feel that the wind of the Spirit is blowing away from their current structures and programs.
 In the West increasing numbers of people “Just don’t want to do church that way anymore.”
-They do not find relevance in what the churches are currently providing.
+Even as people motivated by God and Christianity, they find no relevance in what the churches are currently providing.

-As it happened God was stirring in the hearts of bored and disengaged children in the projects (government housing) in the area.
+As it happened, God was stirring in the hearts of bored and disengaged children in the projects (government housing) in the area.
 They were hungry for community, fun and responsible adult attention.
-In response The Church of Good Hope conceived of a Kid’s Club – a turbo-charged, Bible-based Sunday school held in a community hall on a Saturday morning.
-When the elderly twelve saw that this was what God was doing they threw themselves behind it.
+In response, The Church of Good Hope conceived of a Kid’s Club.
+It was a turbo-charged, Bible-based Sunday school held in a community hall on a Saturday morning.
+When the elderly twelve saw that God’s blessing was on this new endeavour, attracting significant numbers from the get-go, they generously and enthusiastically threw themselves behind it.

 Which question is shaping your decision-making and patterns of recruiting?